BACK

 Some QA with the Buddhist nuns

-Most of our Buddhist nuns are from Asia–mainly Taiwan–but we also have nuns from other parts of the world, such as the US, Singapore, New Zealand, and other parts of Canada.
+Most of our Buddhist nuns are from Asia—mainly Taiwan —but we also have nuns from other parts of the world, such as the US, Singapore, New Zealand, China and other parts of Canada.

 Teacher Zhen-Ru is our spiritual teacher.

-She was directly appointed by the previous teacher, Venerable Master Jih-Chang, for her profound understanding and application of Buddhism.
+She was directly appointed by our first spiritual teacher, Venerable Master Jih-Chang, for her profound understanding and application of Buddhism.

 In our current society, it is not as common for a female layperson to be a spiritual leader, including a spiritual teacher.
 As such, this appointment demonstrates both Venerable Master Jih-Chang’s forward-thinking as well as Teacher Zhen-Ru’s innate grasp of Buddhist teachings.